Hawaii Court Records

 Getting a Traffic Ticket in Hawaii

-• Officer Information- Details about the complaining officer including name, rank, agency and ID number.
-Must be signed and dated by the officer.
+- Officer Information - Details about the complaining officer including name, rank, agency and ID number.
+Should be signed and dated by the officer.

-• Court Summons- Details about the name and location of the court with jurisdiction over the case.
-Date and time for appearance might be included, but if not response must be made within 21 calendar days.
+- Court Summons - Details about the name and location of the court with jurisdiction over the case.
+Date and time for appearance might be included, but if not response may be made within 21 calendar days.

 The reverse of the ticket will contain instructions on how to respond to the charges.